ACS-Analysts/training-container-accumulator/README.md

 This project creates a very simple Flask application written in Python that exposes a REST API for a very basic accumulator.
 The values are stored in memory and have no other state.

+*THIS REPOSITORY IS FOR DEMONSTRATION PURPOSES ONLY.* It is not intended to be production code.

 ## Prerequisites
+Since this is intended to be a training container the only thing you should need to use the container is Docker or Kubernetes.

+This repo is not intended to describe how to setup or manage these tools, only to provide a container for use with them.

+### Development
-You must have Python and the `pipenv` package installed.
+If you want to develop or run the application locally you must have Python and the `pipenv` package installed.

 ```shell
 $ python3 -m pip install pipenv --user